LegGasai/LegGasai/README.md

 ### Hi! :wave:I'm LegGasai
 - :city_sunrise: I'm currently a graduate student in software engineering at Tsinghua Univesity.
-- :rainbow: My recent research interests in 「AI-Infra & Cloud-Native & MLSys」.
+- :rainbow: My recent research interests in 「Agent & AI-Infra & Cloud-Native」.
 - :blush: Glad to meet you, feel free to engage in communication.

 ### Profile Stats